HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

   )
 }}

 There has been little change in the distribution of timing functions used during transitions when compared to 2021.
-As then, the clear leader is ease.
+As then, the clear leader is `ease`.

-To understand what developers are using animations for, we take a look at the names used for the animation classes.
-For example, anything with spin in the classname is deemed to be rotate.
-Rotate animations were the most popular, as in 2021.
-However the percentage has dropped from 18% to 13%, with bounce animations moving from 5th place to 3rd place in the list.

-As last year, the high showing for unknown/other is due to a prevalence of the classname ‘a', which we can't map to a specific animation type.

 {{ figure_markup(
     image="transition-animation-names.png",